 Backlink Audit crawls domains looking for any dangerous backlinks that could harm a site’s SEO.
 One way to analyze the potential toxic level of a backlink is by looking at the anchor text.
 This guide will help you understand the differences between the anchors we identify and why some of them can become a danger to your backlink profile and SEO.

-Anchor text is the word or phrase (usually in blue underlined text like this) displayed in a web hyperlink.
+Anchor text is the word or phrase (usually underlined text) displayed in a web hyperlink.
 A long time ago, Google would reward websites if the anchor texts in their backlinks matched the keywords they were trying to rank for.

-It didn’t take long before “anchor text stuffing,” or overloading backlinks with anchor texts of your target keywords became a common black hat tactic.
-Fast forward to now, and Google sees anchor text stuffing as a sign of manipulation and will actually punish a website if it has too many of these suspicious links.
+It didn’t take long before “anchor text stuffing,” or overloading backlinks with anchor texts of your target keywords became a common deceptive SEO tactic.
+Fast forward to now, and Google sees anchor text stuffing as a sign of manipulation.

 What are “potentially dangerous anchor texts?”